SQLDrivenAbdul/NYC-TAXI-PIPELINE/README.md

 ## META-DATA Management

 I created a metadata table that houses logs of every successful data loading event.
 It assigns a log_id and keeps the date and time each batch finish loading.

-/*
-THE META-DATA TABLE CREATION
-This table keep logs of every successful data loaded.
-It assigns a log_id to every load and keep date and time each batch finished loading

 ```SQL